The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Picking the perfect base is key to optimizing your 2 days in Dublin and will make sure that you get the most out of your Dublin trip.

-Here are my favourite hotels in Dublin to spend a weekend.
+Here are our favourite hotels in Dublin to spend a weekend.

 Aloft Dublin City Hotel